mdancho84/mdancho84.github.io/_posts/2017-12-27-six-reasons-to-use-R-for-business.md

 author: "Matt Dancho"
 categories: [Business]
 tags: [R-Project, R-Bloggers, R, Learning Data Science, Learn-R]
-image: ds4b_rating.png
+image: 2017-12-27-six-reasons-to-learn-r/six_reasons_to_learn_r_for_business.jpg
-image_preview: ds4b_rating_preview.png
+image_preview: 2017-12-27-six-reasons-to-learn-r/six_reasons_to_learn_r_for_business.jpg
 canonical: https://www.business-science.io/business/2017/12/27/six-reasons-to-use-R-for-business.html
 ---

-Data science for business (DS4B) is the future of business analytics yet it is really difficult to figure out where to start.
+Data science for business (DS4B) is the future of business analytics yet __it is really difficult to figure out where to start__.
 The last thing you want to do is waste time with the wrong tool.
 Making effective use of your time involves two pieces: <span>(1) selecting the right tool for the job, and</span> <span>(2) efficiently learning how to use the tool to return business value.
-This article focuses on the first part, explaining why R is the right choice in six points.
-Our next article will focus on the second part, [how to learn R](https://www.business-science.io/learning-r/2018/03/03/how_to_learn_R_pt1.html) in 12 weeks.</span>
+This article focuses on the first part, __explaining why R is the right choice in six points
+__.
+If you'd like to tackle learning R efficiently, we have another article that covers the [80/20 Rule for Learning R](https://www.business-science.io/learning-r/2018/03/03/how_to_learn_R_pt1.html).

-## Reason 1: R Has The Best Overall Qualities
+## Reason 1: R Has The Best Overall Qualities For Business

 ![DS4B Tool Ratings](/assets/ds4b_rating.png)